Viktor1722/Docusaurus-Portfolio/docs/Research Report/1st Research Phase/Competitive analysis.md

     **Strengths:** Exceptional creativity and versatility, able to produce highly detailed and imaginative images based on complex prompts.

-     **Weaknesses:** Limited public access to the full version, potential for misinterpretation of prompts, and ethical concerns regarding generated content.
+     **Weaknesses:** Potential for misinterpretation of prompts, and ethical concerns regarding generated content.

      OpenAI.
 DALL-E 2. https://labs.openai.com/